csc-training/hip-programming/docs/02-kernels.md

 Control the larger context and the flow of execution on the CPU

 ::: incremental
-- Device init and management
+- device init and management
-- Memory management
+- memory management
-- Execution control
+- execution control
-- Synchronisation: device, stream, events
+- synchronisation: device, stream, events
-- Error handling, context handling, ...
+- error handling, context handling, ...
 :::

 # API example: Hello world